-Gareth Hankins

-Head of Group Manufacturing

-Appointed February 2018
+Gareth Hankins Head of Group Manufacturing Appointed February 2018

-Contribution, skills and experience

 - Executive Committee responsibility for manufacturing operations, procurement and facilities management across the Group. - Skilled leader with acute insight into operations and manufacturing. - Experience in engineering, production, and operations and business management, including previous role as operations manager for styli and custom products.